 3. To Post Inspirational or Uplifting Content

-Facebook offers a space for people to share inspiring or funny quotes, stories and videos with friends without being too spammy about it.
-Who doesn’t need a little inspiration or humour in their day?
+Facebook offers space for people to share inspiring or funny quotes, stories and videos with friends without being too spammy about it.
+Who doesn’t need a little inspiration or humor in their day?
 These can also be easily ignored if you are not in the mood for fun or inspiration.

 4. To Get in Touch With Long Lost Friends

 Facebook makes it easier than ever to search for and get in touch with people you have been out of contact with.
 Sometimes you lose someone’s contact information, or they change their email, phone number, or address without notifying you – but if they have facebook, you can find them!

 1. To Constantly Update Your Status with Ordinary Things